-In the LRC's more recent Fifth Programme of Law Reform (Law Reform Commission 2019), the Attorney General's Consultative Committee and the Oireachtas Joint Committee on Justice and Equality approved a project on structured sentencing.
+In the LRC's more recent Report on Fifth Programme of Law Reform (Law Reform Commission 2019), the Attorney General's Consultative Committee and the Oireachtas Joint Committee on Justice and Equality approved a project on structured sentencing.
 No update is available on this project.

-Please see Sections T1.1.2 and T1.2.3 for more information on sentencing in Ireland.
-The impact of legislation on the use of NPS was examined by Smyth et al. (2015) (Smyth, Bobby P., et al. 2015) and Smyth et al. (2017) (Smyth, Bobby P, et al. 2017) (see Section T5.2 of this workbook for further details on these studies).
+Please see Sections T1.1.2, T1.2.1, T1.2.2 and T1.2.3 of this workbook for more information on sentencing in Ireland.
+The impact of legislation on the use of NPS was examined by Smyth et al.

+(2015) (Smyth, Bobby P., et al. 2015) and Smyth et al. (2017) (Smyth, Bobby P, et al. 2017) (see Section T5.2 of this workbook for further details on these studies).